k8s-platform-hub/hello-python-flask/README.md

 ```
 $ git push hasura master
 ```
-Now your Flask application should be running at: `https://api.<cluster-name>.hasura-app.io`
+Now your Flask application should be running at: `https://www.<cluster-name>.hasura-app.io`

 [1] a microservice is a running application on the Hasura cluster.
-This could be an API, a web app, a Javascript app etc.
+This could be an www, a web app, a Javascript app etc.

 ## Hasura API console